DataDog/datadog-agent/docs/cluster-agent/CUSTOM_METRICS_SERVER.md

 Make sure the Datadog Cluster Agent is running, and the service exposing the port 443 which name is registered in the APIService are up.

-- If you are not collecting the service tag from the Datadog Cluster Agent

-Make sure the service map is available by exec'ing into the Datadog Cluster Agent pod and run:
-`datadog-cluster-agent metamap`
-Then, make sure you have the same secret (or a 32 characters long) token referenced in the Agent and in the Datadog Cluster Agent.
-The best way to do this is to check the environment variables (just type `env` when in the Agent or the Datadog Cluster Agent pod).
-Then make sure you have the `DD_CLUSTER_AGENT_ENABLED` option turned on in the Node Agent's manifest.

-- Why am I not seeing the same value in Datadog and in Kubernetes?
+- If you are not seeing the same value in Datadog and in Kubernetes?

 As Kubernetes autoscales your resources the current target is weighted by the number of replicas of the scaled Deployment.
 So the value returned by the Datadog Cluster Agent is fetched from Datadog and should be proportionally equal to the current target times the number of replicas.